mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 		    };
 		})();
 	````
-	This leverages d3.js to build a table to display all your JIRA projects.
+	This leverages D3.js to build a table to display all your JIRA projects.
 1. Save and close all files.
-1. Restart the node app.
+1. Restart the Node app.
 	Shut down the app with __CTRL+C__ and re-run the __`node app.js`__
 	command.
 1. Click __Activity__ in the header.